mail: Gordon@BigAppleJazz.com Phone/Text: (917) 863-7854 HOMEPAGE

 For more information please call or email Gordon Polatnick for a private consultation: (718) 606-8442 or email@example.com.
 All age groups are easily accommodated.

-Sunday - Gospel service and private brunch in a brownstone, plus meet the Picasso of Harlem
+Step-on guide: Sunday Gospel service, Soul Food brunch, plus meet the Picasso of Harlem

 At 9am your Big Apple Jazz Tours guide will pick you up at the hotel to start your Harlem gospel church and jazz history tour of the neighborhood.

-Rather than visit a large touristy church service, we will be invited to participate in a small local church known as the Greater Highway Deliverance Temple in East Harlem.
+Rather than visit a large touristy church, we will be invited to participate in an intimate neighborhood church service.
 The gospel choir, bishop, pastor and entire congregation will elevate your soul to experience a beautiful way to worship and feel the holy spirit.

 We will spend any time left at the exclusive bookstore of author and elite librarian, Kurt Thometz, who has curated private book collections for Diana Vreeland, Calvin Klein, Brooke Astor, the Lauders, Mike Nichols and Diane Sawyer, Steven Ross, Felix Rohatyn, S.I.
 Newhouse, and Diane von Furstenberg.
 His private collection is centered around African American culture with a majority of books focused on Harlem and jazz.